FIG. 01 The Churn Model, In the Open

 A churn model fixes that by scoring every customer on how likely they are to leave next.
 Retention teams then spend a small outreach budget on the customers most at risk — rather than blanketing everyone, or (more commonly) finding out too late.
 Tuned against real dollars (see § VI), the model on this page cuts the expected loss from about $100,000 per 1,000 customers down to $28,000 — a 72% reduction.
 At a 10,000-customer book that's roughly $740,000 saved every decision cycle, with no other change to the business.

 Everything below is computed live in your browser from the linked Python script.
-The production model I built at Hancock Whitney is under NDA and performs better than this public demo — so the point here isn't the absolute accuracy.
-It's the shape of a responsible workflow: compare several models, explain the winner, audit it for disparate impact, and tune the threshold against the dollars that actually matter.
+The point here isn't absolute accuracy — it's the shape of a responsible workflow: compare several models, explain the winner, audit it for disparate impact, and tune the threshold against the dollars that actually matter.

 Class imbalance is handled on every model (class_weight='balanced' for LR and RF, scale_pos_weight for XGB).
 Winner per column highlighted.